Synthetic Controls for Experimental Design: Formal Results

-\end{assumption} Assumption \ref{asp:PerfectFit} implies that the synthetic treated and control units defined by $\bm w^*$ and $\bm v^*$ provide a perfect fit for $\widebar{\bm X}$.
-This assumption may only hold approximately in practice. \begin{theorem} If Assumptions~\ref{asp:FactorModel}--\ref{asp:PerfectFit} hold, then for any positive integer $q$,
+Assumption~\ref{asp:PerfectFit} implies that the synthetic treated and control units defined by $\bm w^*$ and $\bm v^*$ provide a perfect fit for $\widebar{\bm X}$.
+Assumption \ref{asp:PerfectFit} is a strong restriction, which may only hold approximately in practice.
+The next assumption relaxes the perfect fit condition in Assumption \ref{asp:PerfectFit}.